-Lance Curtright, a native of Lincoln, Nebraska, has practiced immigration law since 2001.
-He is Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.
-Mr. Curtright was selected for inclusion in the 2016-2022 editions of The Best Lawyers in America © by Woodward White, Inc. Under Mr. Curtright’s lead, DMCA’s Litigation Section was awarded the 2013 Best Litigation Department of the Year by Texas Lawyer magazine.
-Mr. Curtright is the firm’s managing partner.
+Lance Curtright, a native of Lincoln, Nebraska, serves as the Managing Partner of DMCA.
+He has practiced immigration law since 2001 and is Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.
+Mr. Curtright was selected for inclusion in the 2016-2023 editions of The Best Lawyers in America © by Woodward White, Inc. Under Mr. Curtright’s lead, DMCA’s Litigation Section was awarded the 2013 Best Litigation Department of the Year by Texas Lawyer magazine.

 Mr. Curtright has successfully represented hundreds of clients in federal removal proceedings.
 His published decisions include: Mejia v.
 Barr, 952 F.3d 255 (5th Cir.
 2020); Cabrera v.
 Sessions, 890 F.3d 153 (5th Cir.
 2018); Iruegas-Valdez v.
 Yates, 846 F.3d 806 (2017); Hosseini v.
 Johnson, 826 F.3d 354 (6th Cir.
 2016); Villegas-Sarabia v.
 Johnson, 123 F.Supp.
 870 (W.D.
 Tex.
 2015); Amrollah v.
 Napolitano, 710 F.3d 568 (5th Cir.
 2013); Matter of Lamus, 25 I&N Dec.
 61 (BIA 2009); and Mortera-Cruz v.
 Gonzales, 409 F.3d 246 (5th Cir.
 2005).
 He has published articles about immigration law in several law magazines and is a frequent speaker at immigration law conferences.
 He previously served as the Immigration Customs and Enforcement liaison for the San Antonio district.
 He served as the Chair for the Texas/New Mexico/Oklahoma Chapter of the American Immigration Lawyers Association in 2019-2020.
 In 2021, he was elected to the San Antonio Bar Foundation Class of Fellows.